MaximeREDIER/Obsidian-Plugin/README.md

 ## Contact

-If you have any questions, suggestions, or issues, feel free to open an **issue** on GitHub or contact me directly at [your email or website].
+If you have any questions, suggestions, or issues, feel free to open an **issue** on GitHub or contact me directly on :
+Discord : onyx3241
+mail :

 ---